Controversy07/Github-Issue-Listing/README.md

 - Link where this application is live:  https://infallible-babbage-428d49.netlify.com

+- NOTE: Every pull request is an issue, but not every issue is a pull request.
+For this reason, “shared” actions for both features, like manipulating assignees, labels and milestones, are provided within the Issues API.
+Thus an option for the user to choose whether to  include the open pull requests count along with issues has been provided.

 # Github-Issue-Listing Future Work

 - Using a third party plugin such as select2 or chosen, we can provide a search operation with autocomplete, where the user can select the repository name instead of providing the URL.